Wyndham Hotels & Resorts Inc. (WH) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Wyndham Hotels & Resorts Inc. (NYSE: WH) Right Now?

-Wyndham Hotels & Resorts Inc. (NYSE: WH) has a price-to-earnings ratio of 22.20x that is above its average ratio.
-Additionally, the 36-month beta value for WH is 1.39.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 3 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Wyndham Hotels & Resorts Inc. (NYSE: WH) has a price-to-earnings ratio that is above its average at 22.03x. and a 36-month beta value of 1.40.
+Opinions on the stock are mixed, with 9 analysts rating it as a “buy,” 3 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023